i2os-lab/I2OS-Mini-Gate/PRODUCT_POSITIONING.md

 I2OS Mini Gate は、I2OS全体構造のうち、Runtime Admissibility と Transition Governance に焦点を当てた公開実装層です。

 I2OS Mini Gate is a minimal runtime gate that checks proposed AI/software actions before execution.

-## Relationship to I2OS

-I2OS Mini Gate is a public implementation layer derived from the broader I2OS research line, focusing specifically on Runtime Admissibility and Transition Governance.

-It does not expose the full internal structure of I2OS.
-Instead, it provides a minimal, inspectable runtime layer for checking proposed AI/software actions before execution.

 ## Core Statement